 The successful candidate may be required to undergo a DBS check.
 We reserve the right to withdraw a job offer, if the results show anything that would make the applicant unsuitable for the role.

 How to apply

-To apply, please send your CV and a brief cover letter demonstrating how you meet the criteria for this position to recruitment@GirlsNotBrides.org by 24:00 GMT on Wednesday, 22 March 2017, clearly stating “Media and Communications Officer” and your name in the subject line.
-We regret that due to the large number of applications anticipated, only short-listed candidates will be contacted.
+We are an equal opportunities employer and we welcome applications from all suitably qualified persons.
+To apply, please send your CV and a brief cover letter demonstrating how you meet the criteria for this position to recruitment@GirlsNotBrides.org by 23:00 GMT on 10 August 2018 clearly stating “Head of Communications” and your name in the subject line.
+We regret that due to the large number of applications anticipated, only shortlisted candidates will be contacted.